vishalpalaniappan/asp-ui-component-library/README.md

 ## Testing Locally

 To test the library locally, run `npm link` in the component library folder.
 In the application which will import the library run `npm link asp-react-component-library`.
 You should now be able to import the component and use it locally.
-To push updates from the library to the local application, run `npm run build` and the changes will be pushed to the local application.
+To push updates from the library to the local application, run `npm run build` in the component library and the changes will be pushed to the local application.

 Note: There are some issues with this workflow that are being resolved and will be addressed in a coming PR.